mendix/docs/content/deployment/mendixcloud/index.md

 {{% alert type="info" %}}

-Free apps are part of our community edition and require Mendix 5.18 or higher.
+Free apps are part of our community edition and require Mendix version 6 or higher.

 If you are not currently a customer but would prefer to use a licensed cloud node you can find more information on our pricing page: [Mendix Platform Pricing](http://www.mendix.com/pricing).